 They sound terrifying if you’ve never done one.
 They sound amazing if you’re a veteran.

 I talk a lot about cold showers around here.
+I’ve used them to get in shape, start a blog, and launch a business.
 They’ve got a ton of benefits: clarity of mind and fearlessness, to name a few.
 In the past I’ve focused specifically on the mental and psychological aspects of cold showers but, as it turns out, there are quite a few actual scientifically studied health benefits of cold showers as well.

 There seems to be quite a bit of misinformation and folklore around cold showers, so I’ve tried to comb through and sort out the scientifically backed evidence from the urban legends.
 For more information, see the sources below.

 Better Immune System